braedenwb/odin-recipes/README.md

 # Recipes
-Simple HTML recipe website that links to a couple of recipes
+Simple HTML recipe website linking to some reproduced dessert recipes.

-This is the first project in the Odin Project.
+This is the first project in the Odin Project Foundations course.